Chairman & CEO

 Business Ethics: Adding a Christian Worldview, edited by Phil, had been printed by McGraw-Hill for The King’s College 2007 Business Ethics course.
 In 2005 Phil led the preparation of Faith and Development in Africa for the AFREG conference held in Nigeria in 2006.
 Phil co-authored Fairness Opinions: A Users Guide, published by McGraw-Hill in 2005.
 He also wrote the foreword to The Art of M&A Due Diligence – Navigating Critical Steps and Uncovering Crucial Data, published 2000.

 Phil held a LL.M. in Taxation from New York University School of Law, a J.D. from the University of Puget Sound School of Law, a M.T.S. from the Reformed Theological Seminary, and a B.A. from the University of Puget Sound.
 He was a member of the New York State Society of CPAs and a member of AICPA.
 Phil also held the designation of Certified Financial Planner.
 Phil had also been a member of the Washington State Bar and NASD registered supervisor.

 Community service played an important role in Phil’s life.
 At Grace Bible Chapel, a non-denominational evangelical church, Phil had been the High School Sunday School teacher for the past 13 years, an Elder and a part of the touring praise and worship team, PowerSurge.
 Phil was Chairman of the Board of Trustees of the National Bible Association.
-Seattle University School of Law Board of Visitors, International Leadership Board of Advisors, and HOPE Bible Mission board were others boards that Phil has served or is serving on.
+Seattle University School of Law Board of Visitors, International Leadership Board of Advisors, and HOPE Bible Mission board were others boards that Phil served.

 Phil had three daughters and lived with his wife in Chester, NJ.
 He had a passion for the water which drove his two favorite pastimes, sailing and sea-plane piloting.